 4. Appear on TV.

 Make it a point to build relationships with TV producers — you can often follow them on Twitter and strike up a conversation.
 Cable news outlets are particularly good targets because they have so much airtime to fill.
+You can prepare yourself for this step by taking up media coaching classes.

 5. Win Some Awards.